amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Toolkit/Test-Engineering/Functional-Test-Strategy.md

 ### Supported Browsers & Devices

-Please refer to the [Supported Browsers, Devices & Operating Systems](Supported-Browsers,-Devices-&-Operating-Systems.md) documentation
+Please refer to the [knowledgebase](https://knowledgebase.platformdev.amdigital.co.uk/) for supported browser for each platform

 ## Test Process